Information security

 Personal and episode data is stored in a relational database (PostgreSQL), which stores its data at rest on an encrypted (using AES-256) distributed block storage device.
 The database operates in master-slave configuration for redundancy, and additionally backup snapshots (also AES-256 encrypted) are taken periodically for disaster recovery.
 All database block data is logically protected by access control lists (ACLs) which limit access to the appropriate database servers.

-Legal consent PDFs are stored in a distributed block storage device which encrypts data using AES-256 before it is written to disk.
+Consent summary PDFs are stored in a distributed block storage device which encrypts data using AES-256 before it is written to disk.

 Data security in transit